Can Vitamin D impact testosterone?

 The hypothalamic-pituitary-gonadal axis is the hormone loop that runs from the brain to the testes.
 The hypothalamus in the brain sends out GnRH, a hormone signal, to the pituitary gland, which then releases LH and FSH, the pituitary hormones that tell the testes to make testosterone and sperm.

 Human and animal data suggest vitamin D may support this axis.
-Men with higher vitamin D often have slightly higher LH and testosterone, while severe vitamin D deficiency can be associated with lower LH and total testosterone.[2]
-The effect size is modest, and it seems strongest when vitamin D levels are clearly below 20 ng/mL.
+In clinical research, lower vitamin D status often travels with lower testosterone, and the most consistent improvements in testosterone show up when vitamin D starts out clearly deficient.[2]
+The effect size is modest, and it seems strongest when vitamin D levels are below 20 ng/mL.

 Inflammation, obesity, and sex hormone binding globulin